 Clostridium difficile infections are an important public health concern in Minnesota; the incidence is highest in people age 65 years and older, and women are more often affected than men.
-A majority of Minnesota's CDI cases have no inpatient or overnight healthcare exposure, and at least 16% of interviewed CA patients had no documented healthcare or antibiotic exposure, the main modifiable risk factors for C. difficile infection.
+A majority of Minnesota's CDI cases have no inpatient or overnight healthcare exposure, and at least 18% of interviewed CA patients had no documented healthcare or antibiotic exposure, the main modifiable risk factors for C. difficile infection.
 This signifies further investigation of community-associated CDI is needed to identify risk factors for acquiring C. difficile.
-In 2014 and 2015, the Minnesota Department of Health participated in a larger case-control study to identify risk factors for community-acquired CDI; results are pending.

-Antibiotic use is a known risk factor for CDI; overall, 69% of Minnesota cases in 2015 were prescribed an antibiotic prior to their C. difficile infection.
-Attention to appropriate antibiotic prescribing practices, especially in the case of asymptomatic bacteriuria, upper respiratory illnesses, and dental cleaning prophylaxis, could be an important avenue for CDI prevention.
+Antibiotic use is a known risk factor for CDI; overall, 62% of Minnesota cases in 2016 were prescribed an antibiotic prior to their C. difficile infection.
+Attention to appropriate antibiotic prescribing practices, especially in the case of asymptomatic bacteriuria, upper respiratory illnesses, and dental treatment and prophylaxis, could be an important avenue for CDI prevention.